Wall Street surges as Congress preps more stimulus and oil bounces back

 “The (stimulus) response times have been way faster than what you saw in 2008.
 What you’re seeing is the tail risk removal that stops the equity downturn and allows the market to actually look,” said Anik Sen, global head of equities at PineBridge Investments in New York.

-The benchmark S&P 500 is still 17% below its February record high as state-wide shutdowns have sparked layoffs and crushed consumer spending, putting several industries at risk of collapse.
+The benchmark S&P 500 is 17% below its February record high as statewide shutdowns have sparked layoffs and crushed consumer spending, putting several industries at risk of collapse.

 Estimates for U.S. jobless claims for the latest week ranged as high as 5.5 million, while a reading on April U.S. factory activity was likely to fall to levels last seen during the 2008 financial crisis.
 Both reports are due Thursday.